kdingle88/evercraft-springboot/README.md

 ### Bonus Iteration - Battle Grid

 Build your own features here.
-Multiple characters can be on a grid-based map.
+Multiple adventurers can be on a grid-based map.
 Each square on the map has terrain that impacts the occupant or opponents attacking into it.
 Characters can move and weapons have ranges.